Syniverse/Messaging-Ruby/README.md

 lists being returned in logical pages of <i>n</i> records.
 With the Ruby SDK, the list method returns a wrapper that implements each().

+Please register for a free account at https://developer.syniverse.com to get your API keys.

 ## External dependencies
 Dependencies can be installed with gem.